 The unknown side effect of the beautiful game that parents may not know about, but will it influence the choice they may want to make or the one they should. . . .

 This is one of those times when hypnotherapy may be contraindicated?
 While hypnotherapy can be immensely useful in many areas of life, it cannot, and should not, be used indiscriminately.
 Some sudden changes, maybe progressive ones too, in behaviour, should be properly assessed.
 We as a profession cannot be complacent and think that hypnosis is a cure-all for everything.
-Some behavioural changes can be a consequence of specific types of brain injury, Apart from bumps and knocks, poor diets and viruses can also lead to brain malfunction.
+Some behavioural changes can be a consequence of specific types of brain injury, Apart from bumps and knocks, poor diets and viruses can also lead to a brain malfunction.

 The overall objective of this blog is to awaken parents and children themselves, to the dangers of that "great header!"
 It may cost more than any amount of money could ever compensate?